 After it was decommissioned at Akaroa, the plant was relocated to the resort hotel at Maruia Springs where it supplied electricity for nearly forty years before being returned to Akaroa.

 As well as the book, we have produced a stylish tie/lapel pin (illustrated at right) which reflects the “Danger Live Wires” sign prominantly displayed on the cover of the book.
 This graphic was taken from a sign which was unearthed behind the power house building during restoration work.

-The books are available at a cost of $40.00 and a tie pin is included.
-If you would like to make a purchase, copies are available at the power house or by emailing John Dodgshun below.
+The books are available at a cost of $40.00 and the pins are $15.00.
+If you would like to make a purchase, copies are available at the power house or by emailling the contact below.